-As bone is a living tissue it responds to stress and we know that bone needs to be stressed to remodel and grow new bone.
-Injuries occur when too much stress is applied over a prolonged period of time and eventually the bone reaches failure point which can result in a stress fracture.
+As bone is living tissue, it responds to stress, and we know that bone needs to be stressed to remodel and grow new bone.
+Injuries occur when too much stress is applied over a prolonged period of time, and eventually, the bone reaches failure point, which can result in a stress fracture.

-There was some thought that if MTSS was left untreated it would eventually lead to a stress fracture putting MTSS and stress fractures on the same continuum.
+There was some thought that if MTSS were left untreated, it would eventually lead to a stress fracture putting MTSS and stress fractures on the same continuum.
 However, this may not be the case as not everyone with MTSS goes on to develop a stress fracture.
 Furthermore, there is no clear evidence that people with stress fractures had MTSS prior to the stress fracture.

 A mix of both theories:

 There is also some thought that actually MTSS is a combination of the anatomical and the bone stress theories.
 One study demonstrated that as a muscles fatigues, the bone stress increases, as the muscles are unable to oppose the bending moments in the tibia (Milgrom et al., 2007).
 In my opinion, this would appear to be a reasonable explanation.

 How does MTSS present?